IDEA4RC/idea4rc-helm-capsule/README.md

 - FHIR server
 - Postgres instance
 - Istio configurations for Ingress Gateway and mTLS enforcing
+- ETL
+- Aerospike, key/value store used by the ETL
+- Kiali and Prometheus, can be enable/disable at deployment time

 ## Requirements
 In order to deploy this instance, the following will be required: